David Wingo

 David Wingo is an American film and television composer.
-He is known for his collaborations with directors David Gordon Green and Jeff Nichols.
+He is known for his collaborations with directors David Gordon Green, Jeff Nichols, and Jeff McIlwain (Lusine).

 Career

 Wingo began his career writing film scores for his childhood best friend, director David Gordon Green, including George Washington (2000) and All the Real Girls (2003).
 His score for Take Shelter (2011), was nominated for a Discovery Of The Year Award at the World Soundtrack Awards.
 As the composer of the HBO dark comedy series Barry (2018–2023), he was nominated for the 2019 Emmy Award for Outstanding Music Composition for a Series (Original Dramatic Score).
 He has also recorded three albums with his band, Ola Podrida.